 (e) If applicable, a current and accurate description of all magnet type programs that are in operation pursuant to the court order during the current school year on a district-wide basis and on a school by school basis.
-This information shall contain the eligibility and attendance criteria of each magnet type program, the capacity of each magnet type program, the ethnic composition goals of each magnet type program, the actual attending ethnic composition of each magnet type program.
+This information shall contain the eligibility and attendance criteria of each magnet type program, the capacity of each magnet type program, the ethnic composition goals of each magnet type program, the actual attending ethnic composition of each magnet type program and the specific activities offered in each magnet type program.

-A list of all current magnet programs within the District is provided in Attachment B (see row #2 "Unitary Status Plan: Student Assignment".
-The District has developed a 2013-15 Magnet Plan pursuant to the Unitary Status Plan, and is in the process of developing a Comprehensive Magnet Plan.
-The magnet plans (and the assessments and evaluations therefrom) contain ethnic composition goals and actual attending ethnic composition, and attendance criteria of each magnet school and program.
+A list of all current magnet programs within the District is provided in Attachment B (see row #2 "Unitary Status Plan: Student Assignment)".
+The District has developed a 2015-17 Comprehensive Magnet Plan and individual Magnet Site Plans pursuant to the Unitary Status Plan and Court Order 1753.
+The magnet site plans (and the assessments and evaluations therefrom) contain ethnic composition goals and actual attending ethnic composition, and attendance criteria of each magnet school and program.
 All students are eligible to apply to District magnet programs.
 The ethnic composition goal of each magnet program is to achieve the definition of an integrated school as described by the Unitary Status Plan.
 An integrated school is any school in which no racial or ethnic group varies from the district average for that grade level (Elementary School, Middle School, K-8, High School) by more than +/- 15 percentage points, and in which no single racial or ethnic group exceeds 70% of the school's enrollment.